frame-lang/frame_transpiler/docs/source/advanced_frame/simple_machines.rst

 Simple Machines
 ===============

-Before explaining the details of the Frame architecture for state machine controllers, let us take a look at some simple alternatives to better understand why certain choices were made.
+The Frame language evolved from years of studying the literature and experimenting with writing state machines by hand using many different programming languages.
+Although the basic coding pattern the Framepiler generates today quickly emerged as the preferred implementation, it took much longer to understand why it was instinctually preferred.

+It just so happened that this approach lent itself to both a pleasing (to the author in any case) domain specific language for expressing the pattern as well as unlocking new concepts that could make the generated state machines more powerful and easier to work with.

+This section will explore that evolutionary path with the goal of making the choices for Frame's syntax and implementation clearer.

-However let us start at an even more basic level and answer a very basic question - what is a state?
+We will begin with a very basic question about the atomic unit of a state machine - what is a state?

 The Essence Of a State
 ----------------------

+States are, at their core, form of mathematical function.
+And in its simplest
-States are, at their core, a function.
-This function takes, at its most basic incarnation, two inputs and outputs a "behavior".
+incarnation this function takes two inputs and outputs a "behavior".

 .. code-block::